 Shots from teams in the San Francisco community.

 There’s no surprise San Francisco made this list.
-Since the 1990s, the tech industry has continued to grow at an incredible rate here and it has been a hub for design and development jobs ever since.
-The city and its surrounding areas are home to some huge tech companies such as Salesforce, Airbnb, and Apple (among many others) but also plenty of startups looking to hire designers.
+Since the 1990s, the tech industry has continued to grow at an incredible rate in the Bay Area and it has been a hub for design and development jobs ever since.
+The city and its surrounding areas are home to some huge tech companies such as Salesforce, Airbnb, and Google (among many others) but also plenty of startups looking to hire designers.
 Nicolas Solerieu, Visual designer at Opendoor, shares some nice words about why working in San Francisco is so unique.

 “At the far edge of this country, there’s a crack in the continent surrounded by swirling fog.
 Container ships slip in and out of a vast bay under the most famous bridge in the world.
 San Francisco is 47 square miles of wild optimism, poetic sensibility, and world-shaking ideas.
 It’s a place of overwhelming natural beauty, where change is the only constant.
 Where the future is just over that next hill, waiting to be written. designed, or engineered.”